SzamosiMate/multiconn_archicad/README.md

 **Disclaimer:** The connection object is functional but in the early stages of development.
 It is currently untested, and its interfaces may change in future updates.

 ### Actions - managing the connection
 Actions allow you to manage the state of the connection object.
 You can connect to or disconnect from Archicad instances, quit instances, or refresh ports.
 All actions can have multiple types of inputs.
 For each type of input you have to call the corresponding method of the action.
-To connect to all avalible ArchiCAD instances, you have to call the .all() methed on .connect ( e.g. 'conn.connect.all()').
+To connect to all avalible ArchiCAD instances, you have to call the .all() methed on .connect ( e.g. `conn.connect.all()`).
 The aim of this method is to provide better autocompletion.

 #### Example: Connection Management
 ```python